 Iranian Su-24s retain the light underbelly colors but have a desert disruptive camouflage pattern topside, and it is likely other Middle Eastern states used the same or similar color scheme.BACK_TO_TOP

 * In the mid-1970s, the only reconnaissance assets of the VVS were the hopelessly outdated Ilyushin Il-28R and the short-range Mikoyan MiG-21R.
 In 1975 the Sukhoi OKB was tasked to develop a state-of-the-art reconnaissance platform based on the Su-24, but work on the Su-24M took priority, with full development of the reconnaissance variant not beginning until 1978.
 Two Su-24s were modified as prototypes of the "Su-24MR" -- where "R" stood for "razvedchik / reconnaissance" -- with the initial flight of the first prototype in September 1980.
-When NATO became aware of the variant, it was assigned the codename of "Fencer-E".
+When NATO became aware of the variant, it was assigned the reporting name of "Fencer-E".

 The cannon was deleted and only two pylons, both on the centerline, were fitted under the fuselage; the wing glove pylons and wing pylons were retained.
 A larger heat exchanger module was fitted on the spine.
 Attack avionics were deleted, to be replaced by a BKR-1 Shtyk (Bayonet) reconnaissance suite, which included: